Bhekisile/To-do-list/README.md

 # 📖 [To-Do-List] <a name="about-project"></a>

-**[To-Do-List]** is a website about a to-do-list of tasks.
-It is built using webpack which is a module bundler.
+**[To-Do-List]** is a website created to display a list of tasks to do.
+You can edit and delete the task, or check every task you completed and delete it with the clear all completed button.
+It is built using Webpack, which is a Javascript module bundler.

 ## 🛠 Built With <a name="built-with"></a>